 After 6 hours of smoking, it is time to start layering the smoke flavors.
-Start by adding the apple wood soaked chips, a small handful at a time, every 20 minutes for an hour.
-Next, add the cherry wood chips in the same fashion as the apple wood.
+Start by adding the applewood soaked chips | chunks, a small handful at a time, every 20 minutes for an hour.
+Next, add the cherry wood chips in the same fashion as the applewood.
 Finally, add the pecan wood chips following the same procedure.
 The cooking time should be about 9 hours at this point.
 Thereafter, any remaining wood chips can be mixed together and added every 20 minutes as before.
 This technique adds extra layers of smoke, creating a “smoke ring,” just under the skin, a true sign of good barbecue.
 The pork should be dark, almost black in color, and should nearly fall apart at the touch of a fork or knife.
-Remove the pork from the smoker and transfer it to a platter, letting it sit wrapped in foil for 20 – 30 minutes to redistribute the juices.
+Remove the pork from the smoker and transfer it to a platter, letting it sit wrapped in foil for 20 – 30 minutes to redistribute the juices, before cutting or serving.

 Each time the door of the smoker and coal box is opened, heat is lost, taking extra time to bring the smoke chamber back to temperature, to cook the meat.
 Try not to open the door unless necessary, keeping the heat and smoke in the smoker.
 Follow these instructions and barbecue techniques to achieve mouthwatering, lip-smackin’ barbecue.

 In case you don’t have a smoker, preheat the oven to 250°F | 121°C. Rub 1 teaspoon of liquid smoke into the pork shoulder.
 Place the pork in the center of a roasting pan on a rack.
 Place the pan in the center of the oven and cook for 8 hours.
 The pork should be so tender it almost melts to the touch with an internal temperature of 205°F | 96°C. Remove the meat from the oven and let it rest for 20 – 30 minutes, tented in aluminum foil.